katml/curiosity/AboutMe.md

 📈 ... that has an [un]healthy obsession with data and tea ... :tea:

-✨ ... with almost 15 years of experience working in full-turn around research ... ✨
+✨ ... with 15+ years of experience working in full-turn around research ... ✨

 :brain: ... who likes to read and write about data, tech and AI ... :wrench: